caseypaquola/BigBrainWarp/docs/pages/toolbox_contents.rst

 Naming conventions
 ********************************

 In an effort to standardise and simplify the naming of files across BigBrainWarp, we have adopted the BIDS-like structure of `TemplateFlow https://www.templateflow.org/ <https://www.templateflow.org/>`_.
 This means that files likely have a different name than their source.
-We refer you to the following section on Data Origins to find the original file names.
 The output of BigBrainWarp is automatically named according to this convention.

 .. list-table::
    :widths: 20 50